Gen Rawat visits forward posts along LAC with China in central sector | Law-Order

 - India

-In his interactions with troops, Gen Rawat exhorted them to remain steadfast in their task of defending the territorial integrity of the country.
+Gen Rawat also visited the headquarters of Western Command of the Indian Army at Chandimandir where he reviewed the operational situation along the border with Pakistan, officials said.

-His day-long visit to the Sumdoh sector along the LAC came amid the continued military standoff between Indian and Chinese militaries in several friction points in eastern Ladakh.
+In his interactions with troops in forward locations along the LAC, Gen Rawat exhorted them to remain steadfast in their task of defending the territorial integrity of the country.

-''General Bipin Rawat, #CDS interacted with the troops, complimented them for their high morale & exhorted them to remain steadfast in their task of defending the territorial integrity of the nation with the same zeal and fervour,'' the Army said.
+His visit to the Sumdoh sector along the LAC came amid the continued military standoff between Indian and Chinese militaries at several friction points in eastern Ladakh.

-It said the Chief of Defence Staff was briefed about the ground situation by local commanders.
+''On arrival at the forward most post in Sumdoh sub-sector, Gen Rawat was briefed on the operational preparedness of the Indian troops towards safeguarding the territorial integrity of the nation,'' the Army said.
+It said the Chief of Defence Staff (CDS) interacted extensively with the Indian Army and ITBP troops deployed in the remote areas and encouraged all ranks to keep up the high state of alertness and professionalism. ''General Bipin Rawat interacted with the troops, complimented them for their high morale and exhorted them to remain steadfast in their task of defending the territorial integrity of the nation with the same zeal and fervour,'' the Army said.

-''General Bipin Rawat, #CDS visited forward areas of Central Sector along LAC and was briefed by the local commanders on the operational situation,'' the Army said.
+Following the escalation of tension with China in eastern Ladakh in June last year, India significantly enhanced the alert level all along the nearly 3,500 km-long Line of Actual Control.

 India and China were locked in a military standoff at multiple friction points in eastern Ladakh since early May last year.
-However, the two sides completed the withdrawal of troops and weapons from the North and South banks of Pangong lake in February following a series of military and diplomatic talks.
+However, they completed the withdrawal of troops and weapons from the North and South banks of Pangong lake in February following a series of military and diplomatic talks.

 The two sides are now engaged in talks to extend the disengagement process to the remaining friction points.
 India has been particularly pressing for disengagement of troops in Hot Springs, Gogra and Depsang.